How To Treat Dry Hacking Cough: Symptoms And Causes

 One of the best ways to treat any dry cough is through using high-quality, clean medicine.
 Genexa has an excellent example in their Kids' Cough & Chest Congestion medicine.
 Unlike many commercial alternatives, this is a simple but effective medicine that only uses symptom-relieving ingredients like dextromethorphan paired with guaifenesin, with only clean inactive ingredients like organic agave syrup and organic blueberry flavor to flavor.
 No extra synthetic additives, dyes, or flavors!

-Kids can take this medicine and see the same results as those promised by brands like Mucinex.
 Our wholesome medicine can relieve coughs and help to thin mucus over time, making dry coughs become productive, and targeting the root cause of most coughing fits.

 A Bedroom Humidifier